jenden/intro-to-git/README.md

 We're going to recreate the plot of Covid-19 cases by region since the 100th case using the data compiled by Johns Hopkins.
 We'll start with an empty folder, initialize a repository and we'll build up the contents together to create a simple version of this plot.
 While we're going through this process we'll talk about how git works under the hood and what each action is doing.

-Then you should find a partner, clone your partner's repository and make an improvement like adding growth rate lines, filters for country, hover tools, etc. Once the changes are working locally, you will submit a pull request for your partner which explains the changes.
+Then you will branch your repository and make an improvement like adding growth rate lines, filters for country, hover tools, etc. Once the changes are working locally, push the changes to the remote repository and open a merge request.
+If you want a more realistic example, try cloning a classmates repository and submit a pull request with improvements to their code.
 We'll go through how to review the changes and merge them into your repository.

-I'll try to save a bit of time to through some useful next steps and answer questions.
+I'll try to save a bit of time to through some useful next steps and answer questions at the end.
 You can follow along with the [instructions](INSTRUCTIONS.md) or catch up if you missed something.